ThomasVrancken/info9023-mlops/directed_work/04_vertex/README.md

 - When building on macOS, use the `--platform linux/amd64` flag to ensure compatibility with Google Cloud
 - You can verify your image in the Google Cloud Console under Artifact Registry

-## 4. Understanding the components
+## 4. Building each component

-Let's go through each component in our pipeline:
+We will go through each component in our pipeline.

+Each component is implemented in one of the `src/{component_name}.py` file.

+You will need to copy the codes provided here in each python file and fill in the missing parts.
+Some variables are missing and need to be defined (e.g. `BASE_IMAGE`).

+Before implementing anything, read through the whole flow.

 ### 4.1: Data ingestion component
 This component downloads and prepares the initial dataset: